 Secondly, searching for suitable places for the main station and mission stations.
 The first place that caught Noyen's attention was Atambua.
 He learned that Atambua was indeed the main square of the whole area.
 It was the centre of civil administration where a controleur would reside, accompanied by a captain and soldiers, a doctor, and also the centre for commerce.
 In addition, Atambua was located near three large villages.
 Atapupu was not as well-known as Atambua, which was located 200 meters above the sea level, cooler and healthier.
 In his letter to Blum on 4 December 1913, Noyen told him that he will set up a mission station in Atambua.
-He also considered Oiroki as a suitable place for the main station of the mission in Timor, as one can reach this place from all sides with a good horse in one day111.
+He also considered Oiroki as a suitable place for the main station of the mission in Timor, as one can reach this place from all sides with a good horse in one day.111

 In Maubesi, Insana, Noyen found another place to put a mission station.
 After making a journey on horseback through the whole environment accompanied by raja the choice turned out to be more than clear.
 Fertile farmland and the mountain stream also came into his consideration.
 The terrain was very special to him in every respect and he made a decision on the spot that, according to God's will, this place would be where the new station would be erected.
-More than that, in accordance with the people's request, Noyen wanted to end the idolatrous way of worshipping the crucifix and statue of the Virgin Mary112.
+More than that, in accordance with the people's request, Noyen wanted to end the idolatrous way of worshipping the crucifix and statue of the Virgin Mary.
+112

 The next place to be considered by Noyen as a mission station was Tubaki.
 According to the military officer in Besikama, Mr. Cherie, the southern part of Timor with its dense population could become a beautiful mission area.
 The villages were composed of more than a hundred houses everywhere, something extraordinary for Timor at that time.
-For this purpose, he had sought out a favourable territory for the SVDs called Tubaki, a fertile land near a great spring with excellent drinking water, and situated at the foot of the mountains in the midst of large villages.
-This flat terrain was seen also been formed in this way, such as Sadi, Wiehor, Tenu, Kamanasa, Sukabi Hanawa and Wini.
-Cf. P. NOYEN, Dwars door Timor, 39/10, 219-220; ID., Dwars door Timor, 40/4, 100; ID., Dwars door Timor, 40/5, 154; ID., Dwars door Timor, 40/6, 165-166; AG-SVD, 806:1909-1919, Verstraelen to Blum, Lahurus, 25.11.1915, f.
+For this purpose, he had sought out a

+Half of the island of Timor was occupied by the Portuguese.
+Many times, because of financial difficulties the Portuguese Republic failed to pay the salaries of employees and soldiers.
+So they were forced by the situation to make a living by their own means in the area.
+Because of this, many people were arrested in a harsh way to be employed as servants for certain people.
+Many of them had to flee and moved to the quieter Dutch Indies region.
+Various types of large villages along the border had been formed in this way, such as Sadi, Wiehor, Tenu, Kamanasa, Sukabi Hanawa and Wini.
+Cf. P. Noyen, Dwars door Timor, 39/10, 219-220; Id., Dwars door Timor, 40/4, 100; Id., Dwars door Timor, 40/5, 154; Id., Dwars door Timor, 40/6, 165-166; AG-SVD, 806:1909-1919, Verstraelen to Blum, Lahurus, 25.11.1915, f.
 2; PA-SVD Teteringen, P18b 1054, Het Dagboek van Mgr.
-Petrus Noyen, 53, 67; B. VROKLAGE, P. Petrus Noyen, 121.
+Petrus Noyen, 53, 67; B. Vroklage, P. Petrus Noyen, 121.

 111 AG-SVD, 806:1909-1919, Noyen to Blum, Atapupu, 4.12.1913, f.
-3; P. NOYEN, Dwars door Timor, 40/4, 100; AG-SVD, 806:1909-1919, Noyen to Blum, Atapupu, 4.12.1913, f.
+3; P. Noyen, Dwars door Timor, 40/4, 100; AG-SVD, 806:1909-1919, Noyen to Blum, Atapupu, 4.12.1913, f.
 3; PA-SVD Teteringen, P18b 1054, Het Dagboek van Mgr.
 Petrus Noyen, 54.

-112 P. NOYEN, Dwars door Timor, 40/6, 164-165; AG-SVD, 806:1909-1919, Noyen to Blum, Atapupu, 4.12.1913, f.
-4; B. VROKLAGE, P. Petrus Noyen, 123.
+112 P. Noyen, Dwars door Timor, 40/6, 164-165; AG-SVD, 806:1909-1919, Noyen to Blum, Atapupu, 4.12.1913, f.
+4; B. Vroklage, P. Petrus Noyen, 123.